0x4xel/HTNotes/README.md

 You need Obsidian to integrate the tool.

 Open your browser and go to [Download Obsidian](https://obsidian.md/download).
-Install .deb and execute the folowing command under Dowloads
+Install .deb and execute the following command under Dowloads

 ```
 sudo dpkg -i <<Obsidian.deb>>